Ngchesar: Political system

+Ngchesar has its own constitution, adopted in 1981.
+The state government was established in 1982.
 The state of Ngchesar, with population of less than 300, has an elected chief executive, governor.
 The state also has a legislature elected every four years.
 The state population elects one of the members in the House of Delegates of Palau.

 Transport

 A bladed road now connects Ngchesar to Ngatpang extending from Ngerngesang on the east coast, across the Ngerdorch at Simizu, and crossing the Rael Kedam at Ollumel la Rechieb (Peaches).
 During the Japanese administration, a network of roads connected Ngchesar to Melekeok, Ngatpang, and Airai, but today these roads are impassable.
 A road along the coast connects the modern villages from Rrai to Ngeruikl, and a trails extend further north to Ngerubesang in Melekeok.

 Traditional villages

 More than a dozen traditional village sites lie within Ngchesar, with at least two situated at some distance from the coast on the coastal ridge.
 The traditional villages represent important symbols giving identity to families, clans, and regions.
 Within villages are numerous stone features with historical and traditional importance.
 Many of the stone platforms, odesongel, serve as clan cemeteries, and other stone features serve as shrines.
 The lagoon is an important resource area and was intensively exploited prehistorically.
 Important resources include the many species of fish.
 Near Ngerngesang and the other traditional villages are taro swamp gardens, and most village sites are surrounded by garden plots and terraced hillsides.